We Can Help!

 - Child support, including cases with self-employed parents

-Emerson Law L.L.C. helps mothers and fathers protect their rights in paternity matters and adoption, including step-parent adoption, and termination of parental rights.
-JR & Jill advise and represent cohabiting couples, married and unmarried couples, as they craft domestic partnership agreements, negotiate separations and handle child custody or adoption matters.
+Emerson Law L.L.C. helps mothers and fathers protect their rights in paternity matters and adoption — including step-parent adoption and termination of parental rights.
+JR & Jill advise and represent cohabiting, married, and unmarried couples as they craft domestic partnership agreements, negotiate separations, and handle child custody or adoption matters.

-Within 7-10 business days from the date your paperwork is received, we will prepare your petition for divorce and waiver of service.
+Within 7-10 business days from the date your paperwork is received we generally prepare your petition for divorce and waiver of service.
 After receipt of your waiver of service, a draft of your divorce decree will be prepared for your review and we will contact you to schedule a date to finalize your divorce case with the Court.

 After your divorce is final, certified copies of your Divorce Decree can be obtained from the clerk's office in the county where your divorce occurred.
 If you want us to order the certified copies for you, there is an additional charge of $195.00 and only available in Marion, Boone, Hendricks and Hamilton County.

-The steps to divorce in Indiana are really pretty simple.
-I will do my best to explain them to you.
-The first step to filing divorce in Indiana is to make sure that you meet the residency requirements.
+The steps to divorce in Indiana are simple.
 In order to file in Indiana, follow these steps:

 Step 1: Residency Requirement

-- Be stationed at a United States military installation within Indiana for six (6) months immediately preceding the filing for divorce AND a resident of the county where you file for the past three (3) months.
+Be stationed at a United States military installation within Indiana for six (6) months immediately preceding the filing for divorce a resident of the county where you file for the past three (3) months.